Treatment of UTIs

 Antibiotics and Recurrent Urinary Tract Infections (UTIs):

 Recurrent UTIs, defined as at least two UTIs in 6 months or three UTIs in 1 year, are a significant burden for the patient and result in high costs to the health system.
-Up until now, the two most commonly used strategies, to prevent recurrent UTIs were long-term low-dose antibiotic prophylaxis and post-coital antibiotic prophylaxis for women who have UTIs associated with sexual intercourse.
+Up until now, the two most commonly used strategies, to help maintain urinary tract healthrecurrent UTIs were long-term low-dose antibiotic prophylaxis and post-coital antibiotic prophylaxis for women who have UTIs associated with sexual intercourse.

 If you have frequent UTIs, your doctor may make certain treatment recommendations, such as: